Cracking any competitive examination is indeed challenging.

 A Neet exam consists of four subjects and is vast in the syllabus, where you have to remember concepts and formulas in order to answer the exam with accuracy.
 The most challenging part is remembering the formulas and important concepts and applying them to the exam within 3 hours.
 During the exam, you witness fear, stress, and anxiety simultaneously, which makes it difficult to remember the concepts and formulas you were once thorough with - so dealing with those feelings before the exam is necessary to achieve great results.
 The following are some of the tips that you can follow to memorize the Neet syllabus for the long term.

 You can go through the concept by reading how many times you want but writing them down once will help you remember them clearly during the exam.
 Make yourself clear with the concept thoroughly by solving similar questions.
-Your brain can easily remember what you have written down, so definition and formulas are important, so make sure you write it down in your notebook.
+Your brain can easily remember what you have written down, so definitions and formulas are important, so make sure you write them down in your notebook.
 This method makes it easy while revising before the exam.

 Last-minute revision is very necessary for such entrance exams.
-Make sure you make revision notes which are the premise short notes of concepts that are most likely to come.
+Make sure you make revision notes which are the premise of short notes of concepts that are most likely to come.
 Make a habit of revising through whatever you read at the end of the day and then move on to another topic; this method can help you remember better.
 Make sure you quiz yourself after finishing through a chapter or concept so that you are aware of your progress.

 Preparing for Neet in the long term is a complex task and tiring as it requires a lot of time.
 A human can focus on a particular thing only for 30 minutes in one sitting; therefore, make sure you take regular breaks in definitive timings.
 Keep yourself healthy, take brisk walks, readout definitions louder for focus and concentration.